Employment and employee benefits in Spain: overview

 Procedures for measuring employees' work and performance.

-Employees' functions, where these exceed the limits set by Article 39 of the Workers' Statute for functional mobility.
+Employees' functions, where these exceed the limits set by section 39 of the Workers' Statute for functional mobility.

-The justifications contained in Article 41 will be presumed to exist where the adoption of the proposed change will be linked with:
+The justifications contained in section 41 will be presumed to exist where the adoption of the proposed change will be linked with:

 Technical or labour organisation.